ArshadChowdhury/ArshadChowdhury/README.md

 ## [&#x200B;](#)Some Info About Me -
 - 👯 I'm looking to contibute to open source projects.
 - 🔭 I’m currently building up my problem solving skills & looking to contribute in open source projects.
-- 🌱 I’m also learning C / C++ to understand low level programming topics.
+- 🌱 I’m also learning C / C++ to understand low level programming mechanisms.
-- 💬 You can ask me about Web Design & Development.
+- 💬 You can ask me about Web Design, Development and Programming in general.
 - 💰 Open to all kinds of work from home.
 - 📫 Mail me to contact anytime - arshadchowdhury46@gmail.com
 - My youtube channel - https://www.youtube.com/@LearnCodingWithArshad